Ahhhh, summer.... some days I wish I could hold onto you forever. But alas, I've discovered it's your fleeting nature that makes you oh so sweet.

 1. Place flowers with stems in a jar filled halfway with water.

-2. Place jar in a warm, dry, dark place (and kitchen pantry or attic would be ideal.
+2. Place jar in a warm, dry, dark place (a kitchen pantry or attic would be ideal).

 3. Allow water to evaporate naturally.
 Once water is completely gone, the flowers should be dry and ready to use.